redhat-developer/app-services-sdk-java/packages/kafka-instance-sdk/docs/AclsApi.md

         String principal = "User:*"; // String | ACL Principal Filter.
 Either a specific user or the wildcard user `User:*` may be provided. - When fetching by a specific user, the results will also include ACL bindings that apply to all users. - When deleting, ACL bindings to be delete must match the provided `principal` exactly.
         AclOperationFilter operation = AclOperationFilter.fromValue("ALL"); // AclOperationFilter | ACL Operation Filter.
 The ACL binding operation provided should be valid for the resource type in the request, if not `ANY`.
         AclPermissionTypeFilter permission = AclPermissionTypeFilter.fromValue("ALLOW"); // AclPermissionTypeFilter | ACL Permission Type Filter
-        BigDecimal page = new BigDecimal(78); // BigDecimal | Page number for result lists
+        BigDecimal page = new BigDecimal("1"); // BigDecimal | Page number for result lists
-        BigDecimal size = new BigDecimal(78); // BigDecimal | Page size for result lists
+        BigDecimal size = new BigDecimal("10"); // BigDecimal | Page size for result lists
-        String order = "desc"; // String | Order of the ACL binding sorting.
+        String order = "asc"; // String | Order of the ACL binding sorting.
-        String orderKey = "permission"; // String | Order key to sort the items by. try {
+        String orderKey = "resourceType"; // String | Order key to sort the items by. try {
             AclBindingListPage result = apiInstance.getAcls(resourceType, resourceName, patternType, principal, operation, permission, page, size, order, orderKey);
             System.out.println(result);